s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

     Generator only read file have prefix vpg_* and generate class as VPGObject

 ProjectName
     Project name.
+Update mode will also update Makefile.

 ProjectNameDll
     DLL name.
 If does not compile dll, keep it empty.
-Will auto update Makefile and related files (Enhancement in next version).
+    Update mode will auto update Makefile.
+    Generate mode will update DllFunction.h.

 ProjectNameExe
     EXE name.
 If does not compile exe, keep it empty.
-Will auto update Makefile and related files (Enhancement in next version).

-ProjectNameGtest
-    gtest folder name.
-Although can have rename to the other name, but keep it unittest is advise.
-If does not compile unittest, keep it empty.
-Will auto update Makefile and related files (Enhancement in next version).
+    Update mode will auto update Makefile.

 IsGit
     If true, then generate .gitignore.
+(Pending to init git)

+IsExcludeUnittest
+    If true, then skip update unittest/

 IsExcludeVCCUnitTest
     If true, then skip update unittest/External/VCC/

 TypeWorkspace
-    In Generation mode, generator will search file with suffix *_property.hpp to create Class, Property Accessor etc. Detail: Generation Rule.
+    In Generation mode, Generator will search files with suffix *_property.hpp to create Class, Property Accessor etc. Detail: Generation Rule.

 ActionTypeDirectory, ExceptionTypeDirectory, ManagerTypeDirectory, ObjectTypeDirectory
     The location to export action_type.hpp, exception_type.hpp, manager_type.hpp, object_type.hpp
     All are used to export to interface.
 Cannot delete those files. action_type may be moved to External/VCC/Form/Action/ in the future such that action can be optional.

-ModelDirectory
+ObjectDirectoryHpp, ObjectDirectoryCpp
     In Generation mode, class files are generated here.

-PropertyAccessorDirectoryHpp
+PropertyAccessorDirectoryHpp, PropertyAccessorDirectoryCpp
-    In Generation mode, property accessor hpp files are generated here.
-Not support in current version.
+    In Generation mode, Property Accessor files are generated here.

-PropertyAccessorDirectoryCpp
+ObjectFactoryDirectoryHpp, ObjectFactoryDirectoryCpp
+    In Generation mode, Object Factory file is generated here.

+PropertyAccessorFactoryDirectoryHpp, PropertyAccessorFactoryDirectoryCpp
-    In Generation mode, property accessor cpp files are generated here.
-Not support in current version.
+    In Generation mode, Property Accessor Factory file is generated here.

 Plugins
-    In Update mode, generator will copy folders under include/External, src/External, unittest/External to workspace.
+    In Update mode, Generator will copy folders under include/External, src/External, unittest/External to workspace.
     Option:
         VCC/Versioning/Git

+Exports
+    In Update Mode, Generator will update Makefile so that dll, exe will be copied after make release.
+Note: JNA cannot read debug mode dll.
+    In Generate Mode, Generator will generate class, enum, bridge according to TypeWorkspace stated above.

+    Interface
+        Only accept "Java" at the moment.
+Pending to have Swift and Cpp

+    Workspace
+        Destination of Target Project.
+Recommand to use relative path.

+    IsExportExternalLib
+        true or false
+        If true, copy all files in directory lib to with main exe and dll.

+    ExportDirectoryDll
+        Relative path based on Workspace.
+        After changed, please trigger Update Mode to update Makefile.
+        When make, dll file will be copied to the path specified.
+        For Java, it must have prefix src/main/resources

+    ExportDirectoryExe
+        Relative path based on Workspace.
+        After changed, please trigger Update Mode to update Makefile.
+        When make, dll file will be copied to the path specified.

+    DllBridgeDirectory
+        Relative path based on Workspace.
+        In Generation Mode, Dll bridge will be generated in path specified.
+        In Java, it must have prefix src/main/java

+    ObjectDirectory
+        Relative path based on Workspace.
+        In Generation Mode, Java class file will be generated in path specified.
+        In Java, it must have prefix src/main/java

+    TypeDirectory
+        Relative path based on Workspace.
+        In Generation Mode, Java class file will be generated in path specified.
+        In Java, it must have prefix src/main/java

 ### Update Rule
 Procedure: